 Your next cast will be empowered after you enter Demon Shade, even if you don't have the camouflage unlocked yet.
 Since Empowered Whiplash deals more damage and dashes to the target, this is what you'll be using most of the time.
 If you're chasing a target and can avoid damage for a few seconds, you can reset the cooldown of Whiplash and get an empowered dash by entering Demon Shade.
 Most of the time you won't have the luxury of reactivating your passive mid-fight, so you'll just have the one empowered E.

 One neat bonus to Empowered Whiplash is that it deals its damage to all enemies Evelynn passes through.
 While the range is too short to consistently hit multiple champions, you can reliably AoE multiple minions or jungle monsters.

 The final thing to note is that both versions of E apply on-hit effects to the primary target.
-This mostly concerns Hextech Revolver and Lich Bane, but if you happen to have any other on-hit effect, that'll get applied too.
+This mostly concerns Lich Bane, but if you happen to have any other on-hit effect like red buff, that'll get applied too.

-There are four main uses for this ultimate.
+There are five main uses for this ultimate.
 If you can accomplish multiple goals with a single cast, you'll put yourself in a great spot to win any engagement.
 Easier said than done of course, and most of the time you'll have to make a tough call how best to use the cooldown.
-Let's break down the four use cases:
+Let's break down the five use cases:

 - Executing a single target

 Since Last Caress makes Evelynn briefly untargetable, it can be used to avoid key crowd control spells or nukes that would otherwise take you out of the fight.
 Keep an eye out not only for dangerous skillshots ( ), but also for targeted spells ( ).
 You can also avoid the damage from Requiem and application of Death Mark, but not the detonation.
 Using Last Caress to negate major enemy spells is a good way to contribute to your team's success in team fights, even if you're having trouble killing enemies yourself.